kshiv05/Football-Analytics/README.md

   5. A win of the visiting team (away team) is the second most likely outcome.
   6. A draw has been the least likely outcome, although the difference with the count of wins for away_team is nominal
   7. For all the top 3 winning teams, 66% matches have been won on home ground

+## Conclusion

+  1. The results from the Auto ML were superior than the simple ML model with hyperparameter tuning.
+The classifier is able to perfectly distinguish betwwen the positive and negative class points perfectly.
+  2. From the Auto ML confusion matrix, the total error across each class is 0.36.
+The RMSE is also very good.
+  3. DeepLearning_grid_2_AutoML_4_20211208_140830_model_1 has the least error per class of 0.38.
+  4. The predictors that made the impact were: hTAway, hTHome, Odds.homeWin, Odds.draw and Odds.awayWin.